alcrene/publish-to-pypi/README.md

 ## Publish a new official version on PyPI

 - Tag the latest commit with plain version number: `v0.1.0`
+  + Make sure to use a [SemVer](https://semver.org/) so that build tools recognize the version number.
-  + This *must* be the latest commit.
+  + This *must* be the latest commit with a SemVer tag.
   + This *may* be the same commit as the latest RC version (and probably should), so the commit will have both an RC version tag and a non-RC version tag.
-  + Make sure to use a [SemVer](https://semver.org/) so that build tools recognize the version number.
   + Versions prefixed with `v` is the most common standard, and some tools may expect it.

 - Push the tag to GitHub

 - Make a new release with the GitHub UI.
   + This should trigger a new build.
+    (Unfortunately, for reasons I don’t understand, these build artifacts will not be found by the publish actions.
+These seems to only happen when the build action is automatically triggered by a release.)

+- WORKAROUND: Manually trigger the build action.

 - If the build looks OK, trigger the `publish-on-pypi.yml` manually from the Actions menu.
   + This will wait 15 minutes before starting.
 If during this window you realize you forgot something, you may cancel the action from the Action menu.